 Harvest cauliflower at the correct time

-- Unlike broccoli, cauliflower doesn’t usually produce side stems after main head is harvested, so remove remaining plant from bed.
+- Unlike broccoli, cauliflower doesn’t produce side stems after the main head is harvested, so remove the remaining plant from the bed by cutting at the soil level.

-- Cauliflower will store for several weeks in the refrigerator.
+- Cauliflower will store for about a week in the refrigerator.

-For ideas to make the most of your home-grown cauliflower, check out this post.
+For recipes to make the most of your home-grown cauliflower, check out this post.

 should I trim some of the large bottom leaves that are close to the ground? it's pretty full